sajjadGG/book-python/advanced/protocols/staticmethod.rst

 Namespace
 =========
+Functions on a high level of a module lack namespace:

 .. code-block:: python
-    :caption: Functions on a high level of a module lack namespace

     def add(a, b):